seL4/camkes-tool/docs/index.md

 with the `camkes_dma_alloc_page` and `camkes_dma_free_page` functions described above.
 Note that if you declare a DMA pool that is not page-aligned (4K on the platforms we support) it will automatically be rounded up.

+### Error Handling

+Some runtime conditions can lead to an error in the glue code.
+For example, if an interface accepts a string parameter and the caller passes a string that is too large to fit in the IPC buffer.
+Errors can also arise in glue code if your user code is not well-behaved and attempts to operate directly on capabilities.
+The glue code attempts to handle all errors occurring from user mistakes and malicious user code, to the best of its abilities.
+It also attempts to handle errors that occur as a result of unexpected runtime conditions.
+For example, accesses to a device that unexpectedly is not found at runtime.

+The mode of error handling can be configured at compile-time, but the default mode is generally the only relevant one you will need.
+It allows for runtime handling of errors.
+By default, all errors cause a diagnostic message and a system halt on a debug kernel.
+To alter this behaviour, user code can call the function `camkes_register_error_handler` (described in [Runtime API](#Runtime%20API)) and provide their own error handling function.
+The user's error handling will thenceforth be invoked by glue code whenever an error is detected.
+The error handling function should return one of the following values, documented further in `camkes/error.h`, that indicate to the glue code how it should proceed:

+* `CEA_DISCARD` — Ignore whatever message or request was currently being handled and return to the original calling function of the user or an event loop as appropriate.
+This is typically the failure mode you want for servers that are intended to be robust against denial-of-service attacks from malicious clients.

+* `CEA_IGNORE` — Pretend the error was not detected and continue executing.
+  This is almost never the response you want to take, but it can be useful for debugging or masking spurious errors.

+* `CEA_ABORT` — Terminate the current thread with failure status.
+This is a fail-stop response, though note it will not halt the rest of the system.
+If the glue code is currently handling a request on behalf of a client, the client will likely end up stuck blocked waiting for a response.

+* `CEA_HALT` — Halt the entire system.
+This is only possible on a debug kernel.
+On a release kernel it will act identically to `CEA_ABORT`.

+To conditionally determine which response to return, the error handler is passed a structure that describes the error that was detected.
+For details on this structure, refer to `camkes/error.h`.

+The mechanism just described allows for handling errors at a component-wide level.
+In a more complicated component, there are often notional subsystems that want to be able to handle their own errors independently.
+For this there are interface-specific error handlers.
+Each interface has its own error handler registration function as _`interface`_`_register_error_handler`.
+Any interface that does not have a registered interface-specific error handler will default to the component-wide error handler.

 ## Templating